-Crystal Lee (U of Rochester ’18) social cues, accessibility and language (joint with Casey Lew-Williams) Congratulations on winning an NSF graduate student award!
+Crystal Lee (since ’19; from U of Rochester, MPI) social cues, accessibility and language (joint with Casey Lew-Williams) Congratulations on winning an NSF graduate student award!

 Grace Grady (Princeton, ’20, PSY):

 Congratulations on co-winning the Henderson prize for best undergraduate senior thesis in law for her thesis comparing the effects of dialect and race on judgments!

 Serena Mon (Princeton ’20, PNI): Neuroscience of language

 Rebecca Blevins (Princeton ’19): learning complex morphology; Howard Crosby award winner (’18)

 Ana Patricia Esqueda (Princeton ’19, PSY): L2 learning, grad school in education at U of Michigan

 ) Knowledge of Spanish improves children’s ability to detect a probabilist gender distinction in an artificial language learning experiment.
 Younger, lower SES children who speak Spanish perform better than those reported in Schwab, Lew-Williams and Goldberg, 2018.

 Sonia Ann Friscia (Princeton ’19, PSY): cross-situational learning

 Alexia Hernandez (Princeton ’19, Linguistics): Generalizations; currently PhD student in LIN @ Stanford